 The body consists of a total of 11 fully programmable buttons that can be set to any function from the Logitech software.
 The DPI adjuster are right behind the scrolling wheel and then there are 2 buttons on the right and the left side of the dome shape where the palm rests.
 These buttons can prove pretty useful in-game as well as daily computing tasks.

 Left-handed gamers can use the Logitech G903 with ease due to its ambidextrous design that offers the ultimate comfort to the user, making the G903 one of the best gaming mice for left handed players.
 The overall feel of the material used on the G903 is a well made solid device.
-Things that may feel smaller things while considering a mouse, for instance, the feel of the click makes a huge difference once you have used a mouse for a good part of a month.
 The Logitech G903 has been designed keeping durability in mind and is fairly priced considering the design.

 Aside from the price tag there are not many downsides to the G903.
-When it comes to quality to price ratio they are pretty much in-line.
-For a mouse that offers such features and functionalities it is justified to have that kind of a price tag.
-Design conscious people do argue that the design isn’t exactly aligned with the price tag, but considering what you get under the hood pretty much makes up for that space.
+When it comes to quality to price ratio they are pretty much in-line, making it one of the best gaming mice on the market right now.

-The Razer Naga Trinity has everything an MMO gamer needs, accuracy, high quality construction, and stacks of programmable buttons making it our choice for the best MMO mouse of 2018.
-The 5G optical sensor Razer have used is one of the fastest sensors on the market in 2018 and the switches are top of the line Ormond mechanicals.
+The Razer Naga Trinity has everything an MMO gamer needs, accuracy, high quality construction, and stacks of programmable buttons making it our choice for the best MMO mouse for 2019.
+The 5G optical sensor Razer have used is one of the fastest sensors on the market and the switches are top of the line Ormond mechanicals.

 I understand you might be put off by the price.
-And yes, it's a lot to spend on a mouse, but you're paying for quality.
-When you consider the standard of the internal components Razer have used, you're getting the best deal and in our opinion the best MMO mouse 2018 has to offer serious MMO and MOBA gamers.
+And yes, it's a lot to spend, but you're paying for quality.
+When you consider the standard of the internal components Razer have used, you're getting the best deal and in our opinion one of the best gaming mice for serious MMO and MOBA gamers.

-Below we focus on what you need to know when buying a gaming mouse in 2018, covering all important factors from grip type to sensors and DPI, wireless vs wired mice.
+Below we focus on what you need to know when buying the best mouse in 2019, covering all important factors from grip type to sensors and DPI, wireless vs wired mice.
 We focus on what matters when it comes to improving your gaming accuracy and experience.

-Before we get started a common thought when buying a mouse is what mouse and settings do the pros use for gaming mice?
+Before we get started a common question is what mouse settings do the pros use for gaming mice?
 Obviously this differs significantly depending on the type of game you're playing a mouse for RPG, MOBA or MMO's with a large number of buttons is likely not a great fit for FPS games.
 Below we have listed some links to resources that do an excellent job of documenting the mice used by pro gamers.

-Gaming mice have advanced significantly since Razer's first DeathAdder with super insane DPI's and other stats and metrics being spammed around by manufactures, it's hard for gamers to make a choice.
+Even the best gaming mice have improved significantly since Razer's first DeathAdder with insane DPI's and other stats and metrics being spammed around by manufactures, it's hard for gamers to make a choice.
 Below we explain what they are and if they are important.

-Different people grip the mouse in a different ways, below are the most common grips types:
+Different people grip in a different ways, below are the most common grips types:

-There is no right way, and no wrong way to grip a mouse.
+There is no right way, and no wrong way to grip.
 Try them all out and figure out which one will give you the most precision, speed and comfort to give you an edge in your game.

 Yes, they matter.
-A gaming mouse pad is important your mouse needs to track perfectly on it's surface, that's why we recommend matching the pad to the gaming mouse.
-In certain software such as Razer Synapse you can configure the sensor for the gaming surface you're using.
+A gaming mouse pad is important your mouse needs to track perfectly on it's surface, that's why we recommend matching the pad to the manufacture.
+In certain software such as Razer Synapse you can configure the sensor for the surface you're using.
 And it does have a noticeable non-placebo improvement in our opinion.

-Another product you should consider is a mouse bungee, a device that holds your mouse cable up in the air.
-This removes cable drag and prevents yours mouse getting caught on other objects on the desk, we have an in depth buyers guide for mouse bungees that will help you save some time doing your own research.
+Another product you should consider is a mouse bungee, a device that holds your cable up in the air.
+This removes cable drag and prevents your cable getting caught on other objects on the desk, we have an in depth buyers guide for mouse bungees that will help you save some time doing your own research.

-Yes and no, a good quality gaming mouse will enable you to perform at your best by not holding you back.
+Yes and no, a good quality mouse will enable you to perform at your best by not holding you back.
 I am sure we all have that friend with worn out old microsoft intelipointer, who owns everyone against all odds.
-But who knows if he had a good gaming mouse like we have recommended here - perhaps he would be even better.
+But who knows if he had a DeathAdder - perhaps he would be even better.

-The take away here is that a gaming mouse will help, but nothing can or will replace practice, determination, skill and a bit of luck.
+The take away here is that yes, it will help, but nothing can or will replace practice, determination, skill and a bit of luck.